 X-ray sterilization offers one of the fastest processing times of any sterilization technique.
 It does not have dwell time or outgas requirements of ETO and is able to sterilize products quicker than gamma.
 This can reduce the sterilization turnaround time in many cases by days.

 Less Environmental Impact

 Some sterilization techniques have potential impacts on the environment.
-In particular, ETO sterilization uses ethylene oxide gas which is very poisonous and has to be carefully monitored and controlled while gamma uses cobalt-60, a radioactive element which needs to have proper security measures and disposal of after the cobalt is no longer being used.
+In particular, ETO sterilization uses ethylene oxide gas which is very poisonous and has to be carefully monitored and controlled while gamma uses cobalt-60, a radioactive element that needs to have proper security measures and disposal after the cobalt is no longer being used.

 With its advantages over almost all other current sterilization techniques, X-ray sterilization is the up-and-coming sterilization technique and warrants your consideration both for new products and for the transition of current products.
 Already included in international standards and FDA guidelines, the usage of X-ray sterilization is already approved by regulatory bodies.
 The current, biggest challenge, as with any new technology, is finding facilities that offer this service.
 This should not be a problem in the years to come.